ikomachi226/mysql-heatwave-workshop_jp/Lab5.md

-# Lab 5: Add Heatwave cluster to MySQL DB-System
+# Lab 5: Add HeatWave cluster to MySQL Database Service

 ## Key Objectives:
-- Learn how to provision Heatwave cluster
+- Learn how to enable the HeatWave cluster for MDS

 ## Introduction